iborozan/solar/README.md

 About
 =====

 This is a short (3 week) data science project that I worked on as an [Insight](https://www.insightdatascience.com/) fellow.
-The project is about developing a machine learning based model to accurately predict the energy output for residential solar panel installations in Ontario.
+The project is about developing a machine learning regression model to accurately predict the energy output for residential solar panel installations in Ontario.

 ## Data